 Step 3.
-Give the cat time to adjust to his new territory.
+Give the cat time to adjust to their new territory.
 Come back to the room to visit often, but let the cat set the pace of the visits.
-Don’t force your attention on the cat—when he wants affection, he will ask for it.
-When the cat is comfortable in this room (it may take a day, a week, or more) open the door and let him explore the rest of the house at his own pace.
+Don’t force your attention on the cat—when they want affection, they will ask for it.
+When the cat is comfortable in this room (it may take a day, a week, or more) open the door and let them explore the rest of the house at their own pace.
 Cats usually begin investigating at night, making short explorations interspersed with rapid retreats to their safe haven.
 It is rare for a cat to explore a new territory without hesitation.

 In the meantime, you can help the cats become used to each other by playing with interactive toys while the door is cracked, feeding the cats treats on either side of the door, and switching the cats’ bedding so they can get used to each other’s scent.

 The best way to let cats meet for the first time is to crack the separating door a few inches and let them sniff each other through this space.
 Observe the cats while doing this for about half an hour.
 If one or both of the cats gives a very intense hiss, growl, or swat at each other, close the door and repeat this process until the visits become calm.
 A little hissing and batting at each other is usually to be expected.